keeperofkey/BrainStation/reports/unit_3/spendmsmart_4.md

 1. Assessing and containing incidents to prevent further damage
 1. Collecting and preserving evidence from affected systems
 1. Documenting details about incidents for post-mortem analysis
+1. Reporting to and assisting external parties when required
 1. Suggesting improvements to security controls and policies
-1. Maintaining and enhancing incident response skills through training
+1. Maintaining and enhancing incident response policies and procedures

 **COMMUNICATIONS EXPERT**